Play is to be in accordance with the R&A Rules of Golf with the following Local Rules:

-Beyond all boundary fences, walls and white stakes/posts.
-Also around the clubhouse, including patios, car parks and flower beds.
-(Note: a) White stakes/posts may not be removed, b) free relief may not be taken from boundary walls / fences.)
+Beyond all boundary fences, walls and white stakes/posts; also around the clubhouse, including patios & car-parks.
+(Notes: (a) White stakes/posts may not be removed. (b) Free relief may not be taken from boundary walls/fences)

 4. IMMOVABLE OBSTRUCTION

 Immovable obstructions include artificially surfaced paths (including cart paths), drainage covers, green satellite boxes for irrigation system and internal retaining or decorative stone walls.
-If an immovable obstruction interferes with the lie or stance or swing, the ball may be dropped without penalty within one club length of the nearest point of relief, not nearer the hole.
-Free relief from the decorative stone wall surrounding the lake on holes 14 & 15 may be claimed, provided the ball lies outside the hazard.
-(Boundary walls or fences are not immovable obstructions).
+If such an immovable obstruction interferes with the lie or stance or swing, the ball may be dropped without penalty within one club length of the nearest point of relief, not nearer the hole.
+Free relief may also be claimed from flower beds and from the decorative stone wall surrounding the lake on holes 14 & 15, provided the ball lies outside the hazard.
+(Boundary walls or fences are not immovable obstructions)

 6. DESIGNATED DROP ZONES